 PRDOH will support and supervise construction methods emphasizing quality, durability, energy efficiency, sustainability, and mold resistance.
-All reconstructed and newly constructed infrastructure will be required to incorporate sustainability principles, including water and energy efficiency, resilience, and mitigation against the impact of storms, floods, and landslides, where appropriate.
+All reconstructed and newly constructed infrastructure will be required to incorporate sustainability principles, including mitigation against the impact of storms, floods, and landslides.

-Infrastructure construction under the program will, at a minimum, adhere to the Puerto Rico Codes 2018, Regulation No. 9049, as adopted on November 15, 2018,46 and must comply with the federal accessibility requirements.
+Infrastructure construction which addresses critical floods and landslides will, at a minimum, adhere to the Puerto Rico Codes 2018, Regulation No. 9049, as adopted on November 15, 2018, and must comply with the federal accessibility requirements.
 Exceptions may be reviewed on a case-by-case basis.
-All construction developed should ensure the protection of people and property from harm; emphasizing high quality, durability, energy efficiency, sustainability, and mold resistance; supporting the adoption and enforcement of modern and/or resilient building codes and mitigation of hazard risks, including possible sea level rise, high winds, hurricane storm surge, and flooding, where appropriate; and implementing and ensuring compliance with the Green and Resilient Building standards as follows.
+All construction developed should ensure the protection of people and property from harm; emphasizing high quality, durability, energy efficiency, sustainability, and mold resistance; supporting the adoption and enforcement of modern and/or resilient building codes and mitigation of hazard risks, including possible sea level rise, high winds, hurricane storm surge, and flooding, where appropriate.